June 8, 2023

 How it works

-Five startup companies pitch their technology innovation to a lively online audience from the world language education community.
+Four or five startup companies pitch their technology innovation to a lively online audience from the world language education community.
 A panel of highly specialized judges provide feedback and select a winner based on the pedagogical merits of the product.
 The winner receives formal recognition in the form of an honorary plaque.
 Additionally, a People’s Choice award is determined by the audience and also receives an honorary plaque.

 Exposure to thousands of language educators and several successful companies in the field through the Tech Center news and website.